 We strive to enable elected members of different political groups to have the opportunity to contribute to COSLA’s work and to develop policies for local government which represent, as far as possible, consensus between our political groups.
 We also draw on the support and advice of professional associations and council officers to provide professional expertise throughout the policy development process.

-The Convention is the ruling body which has overall control of COSLA's policy and direction.
-It meets four times a year and consists of representatives from all member councils and political groups representing Scottish local government.
+The Convention is the guardian of the position of local government in Scotland and the strategic direction of COSLA.
+It meets at least three times a year and consists of representatives from all member councils and political groups representing Scottish local government.